How to drop one or multiple SQL Server tables using a T-SQL script, and how to check the existence of the table?

 If you DROP a table from a SQL Server database and use directly the SQL command DROP TABLE followed by the table name.
 If the table does not exist, then the Microsoft Database Management System (RDBMS) is throwing an error.

-The solution is to test the existence of the table using a simple SQL query.
+As seen in the tutoriel , a good practice is to test the existence of the table using a simple SQL query.
 Use the SQL script example to check the existence before drop a table using the EXISTS function.
-The previous tutorial on how to manage SQL Server tables, is on how to modify a SQL Server table using the ALTER TABLE command.
+Here is another tutorial on how to manage SQL Server tables, is on how to modify a SQL Server table using the ALTER TABLE command.